-- 38. With the CPP programme of catch-up investment and capability build underway, and current inflation pressures our charges will already reflect relatively large year-on-year changes in pricing.
-While implementing pricing change is important, Aurora Energy want to make sure we set a pace that: - avoids unduly exacerbating bill pressure for those customers for whom new prices will cause higher bills (e.g., because they are low or peaky users); - allows for careful planning and design, including the analysis that will be needed for key inputs such as LRMC and subsidy-free values; and - supports effective consultation and engagement, which is crucial for informing us and customers. - 39.
-Aurora Energy consulted on its strategy in RY22 and are now executing the plan to fully implement pricing improvements by RY27. - 40.
-The work plan for the past year has been focussed on simplifying residential tariffs and preparing for the implementation of mild ToU tariffs.
-After implementing the new tariff structure in RY24 the plan is to refine and tune the strength of ToU pricing signals over the following three years so that ToU prices are fully cost-reflective from RY27. - 41.
+- 36. With the CPP programme of catch-up investment and capability build underway, and current inflation pressures our charges will already reflect relatively large year-on-year changes in pricing.
+While implementing pricing change is important, Aurora Energy want to make sure we set a pace that: - avoids unduly exacerbating bill pressure for those customers for whom new prices will cause higher bills (e.g., because they are low or peak users); - allows for careful planning and design, including the analysis that will be needed for key inputs such as LRMC and subsidy-free values; and - supports effective consultation and engagement, which is crucial for informing us and customers. - 37.
+Aurora Energy consulted on its strategy in RY22 and are now executing the plan to fully implement pricing improvements by RY27. - 38.
+The work plan for the past year has been focussed on developing LRMC estimates to inform the implementation of mild ToU tariffs from 1 April 2024.
+We will continue to refine and

+- tune the strength of ToU pricing signals over the next three years so that ToU prices are fully cost-reflective from RY27. - 39.
 Aurora Energy think this timeframe is realistic and fits well with an aim that pricing should help moderate post-CPP investment pressures from around 2027.
 Figure 7 summarises the timeline for implementing residential pricing changes.